 |Ask||11.95 x 3200|

 |52 Week Range||6.17 - 11.69|

 |Earnings Date||Nov 28, 2018 - Dec 3, 2018|

 |Forward Dividend & Yield||N/A (N/A)|

-Express, Inc. (NYSE:EXPR) stock was on a wild ride Wednesday following the release of its earnings report for the fourth quarter of 2017.
-This is an increase over its earnings per share of 29 cents from the same time last year.
-It also beat out Wall Street’s earnings per share estimate of 32 cents for the period.
+This is matches the company’s earnings per share from the same time last year.
+It also beat out Wall Street’s flat earnings per share estimate for the quarter, but couldn’t keep Express stock up today.